craigsapp/humlib/_includes/tutorials/start.md

 in the base directory to compile the program.
 The executable, `myprog` will be created in the `bin` directory.
-Note that you may need to compile the library first with the comamnd:
+Note that you may need to compile the library first with the command:

 ```console
 make